Gluten FreeQuickHigh Protein

 Overhead flat-lay of antipasto salad ingredients arranged in neat groups on a large wooden cutting board — a pile of sliced salami rounds, a small bowl of white mozzarella pearls, halved bright red ch

-The secret weapon here is the quick-pickled red onion.
-Three minutes in a simmering brine transforms sharp, eye-watering raw onion into something sweet, tangy, and impossibly good.
-They add a pop of bright purple color and a flavor that makes people ask what's different about your salad.
+Here's the move that takes it from good to "wait, what did you put in this" — quick-pickled red onion.
+Three minutes in a simmering brine and those sharp, eye-watering rings turn sweet, tangy, and impossibly good.
+They add a pop of bright purple color and a flavor that makes the whole salad taste like you spent way more time on it than you actually did.

 Close-up 45-degree angle shot of thinly sliced red onion rings simmering in a small stainless steel saucepan filled with clear brine liquid, the onion turning from deep purple to translucent pink at t

-The homemade vinaigrette comes together in about two minutes — just whisk red wine vinegar with garlic, oregano, and a pinch of sugar, then stream in the olive oil.
-It emulsifies into a punchy, golden dressing that actually clings to the salad instead of sliding to the bottom of the bowl.
+The homemade vinaigrette takes about two minutes.
+Whisk red wine vinegar with garlic, oregano, and a pinch of sugar, then stream in the olive oil until it emulsifies into this punchy, golden dressing that actually clings to every leaf instead of pooling at the bottom of the bowl.
+Store-bought doesn't even come close.

 Extreme close-up macro shot of golden-amber red wine vinaigrette being whisked in a medium glass bowl, showing the creamy emulsified texture with tiny garlic specks and dried oregano flecks suspended